 Building System Reforms cover multiple areas of work which are all concurrently underway.

 Maximum penalties and time frames

-Learn about the new maximum penalties and other changes that have come into effect as of 8 June 2021.
+Maximum penalties and other changes came into effect on 8 June 2021.

 A voluntary certification scheme for off-site modular component manufacturers who meet certain requirements.

 Learn what changes are proposed to product certification building laws, and what they mean for you.